alejandradean/digital_archiving/README.md

 **archPlans_cardCreator_commented.py**: uses the ReportLab library to create 'virtual index cards' (as pdfs) for each row in a csv file

+**filename_deleter.py**: deletes files in a specified folder within the current working directory based on a list of filenames created from the first column of a csv file

 ~~ Catch me at alejandradean.com.